Ballarat: Performing arts

+The Regent Cinemas, which opened in the heart of the city in 1928, was once the largest picture palace in regional Victoria, with nearly 2,000 seats in stalls and balcony.
+It was designed by noted Melbourne theatre architect Cedric Heise Ballantyne, and who was also responsible designing the Regent Theatre on Collins Street, Melbourne.
+After the interiors were damaged by fire in 1943 (although the front facade survived), the architectural firm Cowper, Murphy & Appleford redesigned the building.
+Hoyts ran the cinema from its inception until it closed the venue in 1964 or 1970.
+It was acquired and renovated by the Anderson family, who reopened it in 1976.
+It was completely refurbished and the interiors redesigned to create a multiplex containing three separate theatres in 1986, and a further three screens were added in the early 2000s.
+The facade remained intact, and the sign at its entrance showed the words "The Regent Multiplex", while the vertical sign simply said "Regent".
+On 24 June 2024, the owners announced the closure of the cinema, effective immediately, to the dismay of many patrons and the mayor of Ballarat.

+Ballarat has its own symphony orchestra, the Ballarat Symphony Orchestra, which was formed in 1987.

+The city has several dance clubs as well as a highly active live music and jazz scene.

 Events and festivals

 Ballarat is home to many annual festivals and events that attract thousands of visitors.
 The oldest large annual event is the Ballarat Agricultural Show (since 1859), currently held at the Ballarat Showgrounds and has attracted attendances of up to 30,000 and is an official public holiday for residents of the city.

+Ballarat is home to Australia's oldest and largest annual performing arts eisteddfod.
+The Royal South Street Eisteddfod is an all-encompassing performing arts festival and competition event that is conducted over twelve weeks annually.

+From the late 1880s, there were annual competitions run by the South Street Society, later revived as the Royal South Street Eisteddfod (in recess in 2020 due to COVID-19 restrictions).

 Lake Wendouree is featured in many including the biggest and most prominent is the Begonia Festival (held annually since 1953).
 SpringFest (held annually since 2001) attracts more than 15,000 people from around Victoria and features market stalls and activities around the lake.

-The controversial Ballarat Swap Meet (formerly the Super Southern Swap Meet and held annually since 1989) attracts 30,000 visitors a year.
+The Ballarat Swap Meet (formerly the Super Southern Swap Meet and held annually since 1989) attracts 30,000 visitors a year.
 Ballarat Heritage Weekend (held annually since 2006) celebrates the city's heritage with activities such as historic vehicles and displays in and around the CBD and has attracted as many as 14,500 visitors a year from around Victoria.
 The Ballarat Beer Festival at the City Oval (since 2012) has attracted more than 4,000 visitors.
 The Ballarat Airport Open Day (Ballarat's unofficial air show, held annually since 2009) also attracts thousands.

 Other minor cultural festivals include the Ballarat Writers Festival, Ballarat International Foto Biennale and the Goldfields Music Festival.

-Entertainment

-Ballarat has a lively and well established theatrical community with several local ensembles as well as a number of large performing arts venues.
-Major performing arts venues include the 900 capacity Her Majesty's Theatre, the Wendouree Centre for Performing Arts, Mary's Mount Theatre and the Post Office Box Theatre.